 Taking it a level deeper — leaders need to be more cognizant of their own feelings, too.
-They can’t just act according to whims and expect everyone to get in line — people are super sensitive and touchy now!
+They can’t just act according to whims and expect everyone to get in line.
 Just ask Uber’s ex-CEO Travis Kalanick, Papa Johns’ John Schnatter, and Starbucks’s Kevin Johnson, even.

 Well, the bad news for leaders: times have and will continue to change.
-Mainly because it’s becoming easier and easier than ever to tarnish the images of old businesses + start new businesses, resulting in rapid new entrants with lean models that allow them to scale faster and faster.
+Mainly because it’s becoming easier than ever to tarnish reputations and start new businesses, resulting in rapid new entrants with leaner models.
 There is more choice, more diversity, more environmental sensitivity , more political sensitivity — resulting in sharp divides within markets.

-And so, with all of that, “how people feel” is becoming more and more of an important factor for businesses of all sizes to optimize.
+So,“how people feel” is becoming more and more of an important factor for businesses of all sizes.
 Because it’s getting harder for companies to subdue an unhappy employee, or customer, for that matter.

 It’s also good news, though.
-How employees feel impacts things like how productive they are, how quickly they learn, how they impact the company culture, how they speak about their company to friends and on public forums, etc. the list goes on.
-Which means, if you actually become an effective leader, you have the power to empower your employees to the point of getting amazing, unprecedented returns on their potential.
+How employees feel impacts things like how productive they are, how quickly they learn, how they impact the company culture, how they speak about their company to potential customers, etc. The list goes on.
+Which means, if you actually become an effective leader, you can empower your employees to the point of getting amazing, unprecedented returns.

-Luckily, because we have such new methodologies, tools, and technology at our disposal, our organizational assessment is a sophisticated way of measuring feelings and being able to improve them right away.
+Luckily, our organizational assessments are a sophisticated way of measuring feelings and being able to improve them, right away.